-This is more concentrated for female dogs because they don't spread their urine by marking, like males do, but do a single dump in the middle of the lawn.
+This is more concentrated for female dogs because they don't spread their urine by marking, like males do, but typically deposit a bladder-full of pee in a single dump in the middle of the lawn.

-- Commercial 'pet' tablets do nothing
+- They found that commercial 'pet' tablets do nothing

-- Commercial 'pet' liquids do nothing
+- They found that commercial 'pet' liquids do nothing

 - Grass varies in its sensitivity: Bluegrass and Bermuda grass are easily killed by this (as they are by over fertilizing), Fescue is better